 7. You can see them in one morning and continue your tour of Krakow afterward

-Inside the Wieliczka Salt Mines, the miners created about 40 places of worship to pray during the day, but the Chapel of St. Kinga will exceed all your expectations.
-In my opinion, it is the jewel of this beautiful monument.
+Inside the Wieliczka Salt Mines the miners created about 40 places of worship to pray during the day, but the Chapel of St. Kinga will exceed all your expectations.
+In my opinion it is the jewel of this beautiful monument.

 It took almost 70 years to complete its construction, as the work was very laborious, and it is striking how much effort was put into its decoration down to the smallest detail.

-9. It's a very family-friendly excursion
+9. It is a very familiar excursion

 The entrance until 4 years old is free and children will have a great time walking through the subway galleries and discovering everything that these mines house: from tools used by the miners in their daily work to legends and subway lakes.
-In the post Visit the Wieliczka Salt Mines with children you will find more information to visit this monument with your family.
+In the post Visiting the Wieliczka Salt Mines with children you will find more information to visit this monument with your family.

 10. Nearly 2 million people a year can't be wrong